Zekiu/WlodzimiersBlocks/README.md

 ---

-Currently, it only adds one block, Kitchen Tiles, which you can see in the gallery tab on <a href="https://modrinth.com/mod/wlodzimiers-blocks">Modrinth</a>.
+Currently, it adds Kitchen Tiles, which you can see in the <a href="https://modrinth.com/mod/wlodzimiers-blocks/gallery">gallery</a> tab.
+They're made with concrete blocks.

 We plan on adding many new blocks, so stay tuned for that!